cramik/read-pmkid/readme.md

 ## Installation

-1. clone repo or download and extract
+1. clone repo or download as zip and extract

 2. Download pip repo's used to handle OUI lookups